 Contributed by Corey Stanley, who used to live in Ireland and remembers the rather prickly business of harvesting nettles.
 Even so, to this day, he enjoys a bowl of nettle and wild garlic soup when spring begins to bud and blossom.

-Although picking the nettles to make this soup can be a bit painful, the flavorful nettle and wild garlic soup is the perfect companion to a large chunk of sourdough bread with salted butter or a little goat’s cheese and a glass of Chenin Blanc.
+Although picking the nettles to make this soup can be a bit painful if you don’t wear gloves, the flavorful nettle and wild garlic soup is the perfect companion to a large chunk of sourdough bread with salted butter or a little goat’s cheese and a glass of Chenin Blanc.
 Take your first sip and you’ll soon quickly forget any pain associated with making it.

 Chef Seamus O’ Connell makes a version of this soup in The Ivory Tower most years in spring.
 It includes wild sorrel and several other greens while omitting the cream.
 However the version below is a bit simpler and tastes delicious.